Chris-Sanford/Lyricle/README.md

 In theory, instead of leveraging an API and doing the above manual process, you can prompt an AI model to do the profanity filtering for you.
 However, finding a model that won't give you a hard time about the profanity is a challenge.

+`bannedWords.json` contains Base64 encoded data (UTF-8 input, RFC4648) of each word in our banned list.
+We decode this and use the data to censor the song lyrics.

 #### Update CDN with New Data

 Upload the `gameData.json` content to the CDN of your choice (with CORS configured as needed for your domain).
 Then, update the `jsonUrl` value in the `getAllSongData()` function within `game.js`.